launerbie/roastchicken/docs/source/simulations.rst

 Fixed mass update timestep
 --------------------------
-One straightforward way to evolve a two-body system with variable mass, is to choose a fixed timestep :math:`\Delta t` and update the masses at times :math:`t_i`:
+The most straightforward way to evolve a two-body system with variable mass, is to choose a fixed timestep :math:`\Delta t` and update the masses at times :math:`t_i`: